Christianity and fringed garments: New Testament

-A 15th-century miniature by the Limbourg brothers, showing the haemorrhaging woman hoping to be healed by touching Jesus's fringed garments, in Les Très Riches Heures du Duc de Berry.

 Matthew 9:20-22, Jesus healing the bleeding woman:

 And a woman who had been suffering from a hemorrhage for twelve years, came up behind Him and touched the fringe of His (Jesus') cloak; for she was saying to herself, 'If I only touch His garment, I will get well.'
 But Jesus turning and seeing her said, 'Daughter, take courage; your faith has made you well.'
 At once the woman was made well.

 Matthew 14:34-36 similarly says:

 When they had crossed over, they came to land at Gennesaret.
 And when the men of that place recognized Him, they sent word into all that surrounding district and brought to Him all who were sick; and they implored Him that they might just touch the fringe of His cloak; and as many as touched it were cured.

 Christian interpreters have connected these healings that the New Testament records taking place through Jesus' tzitzit with Malachi 4:2: "But for you who fear my name, the sun of righteousness shall rise with healing in its wings.
 You shall go out leaping like calves from the stall."